medo64/Cananka/PROTOCOL.md

 ###### Power CAN bus (*P) ######

 Powers CAN bus from the device itself.
-Works only on Cananka USB/mini.
+Works only on Cananka Mini.

 |                 | Send            | Receive         | Notes                            |
 |-----------------|-----------------|-----------------|----------------------------------|